tomogwen/LitGPT/README.md

 # Slurmformer

 This repo contains my efforts to learn how to train models with PyTorch Lightning.
-It currently has a minimal working example ofprf multi-node, multi-GPU training using PyTorch Lightning on Slurm.
-The model being trained is an implementation of Kaparthy's [minGPT](https://github.com/karpathy/minGPT).
+It currently has a minimal working example of multi-node, multi-GPU training for Kaparthy's [minGPT](https://github.com/karpathy/minGPT) on a Slurm cluster.

 ## Goal